CouchCMS/Documentation/src/contents/concepts/paypal.md

 ```

 ::: .notice
-Usually while testing you'll be using PayPal's Sandbox.<br/>
+Usually while testing you'll be using PayPal's Sandbox.
 Setup a test environment (sandbox) at https&#58;//developer.paypal.com/.
 Generate and use the fictitious accounts for testing (make sure to set K\_PAYPAL\_USE\_SANDBOX to 1 and K\_PAYPAL\_EMAIL to the fictitious seller's account, in _config.php_ mentioned above).
 :::

-For the next step, it is necessary to understand that each saleable item in Couch is represented by a separate cloned page.<br/>
+For the next step, it is necessary to understand that each saleable item in Couch is represented by a separate cloned page.
-For our example, let us say we use a template named _product.php_ for this purpose.<br/>
+For our example, let us say we use a template named _product.php_ for this purpose.
 Make this template clonable and define in it all [**editable regions**](./editable-regions.html) that are relevant to your products (e.g. ISBN number, Author, Link to the downloadable file etc.)

 Two fields are mandatory and need your special attention -

 1.  **Item's name** - every saleable item needs to have a name.
 However, you don't have to create a separate editable region for this because Couch expects the _Title_ field (present by default in all clonable pages and accessible via *k\_page\_title* variable) to be the item's name.
 Hence always input the item's name as the title of the page representing the item.
-2.  **Item's price** - this is an important one.<br/>
+2.  **Item's price** - this is an important one.
-    PayPal does not allow zero value transactions, hence it is mandatory for each saleable item to have a non-zero price.<br/>
+    PayPal does not allow zero value transactions, hence it is mandatory for each saleable item to have a non-zero price.
-    We'll have to create an editable region to hold the item's price.<br/>
+    We'll have to create an editable region to hold the item's price.
     The important point is that - Couch requires this editable region to be named *pp\_price*.

 As an example, the following snippet can be used to create such a field (as a good practice, we have added the vaiidations normally required for a price field) -